BUEC500C1/covid19-app-fzx2666/Readme.md

-# Google-Map Display
+# Covid Api Data Display

 ## Install
-This version allows google map to be shown on an Android device.
-First, install the dependencies by ```expo install react-native-map``` For this part, you only need this dependency.
+In this part I tried to use covid api and display its data on the map.